KyleM157/jettywatch/index.markdown

 | 14:09  | L      |         -0.1  |
 | 20:07  | H      |          3.67 |

 Another swell is possible around this time.
+Check back as we get closer.

 ---

 ## Looking Ahead

-The end of the month looks pretty active but there's not much to get excited about.
-We could see a fun but small-moderately sized around 12/20 that could be a little bit better directed than this past swell.
-It's likely to be short period and will fade quickly.
-Following that, we could see some trade-wind-like swell around Christmas with light southerly sideshore winds.
+The end of the month looks pretty active but model runs have been very inconsistent.
+I'd expect some surf around Christmas or in the following days.
 ---

 Current list of Surf Hazards